 The U.S. Navy took control of the facility during World War I. After the war, foreign dominance of the nation's international communication infrastructure was deemed contrary to the national interest.
 At the urging of the U.S. Government, an all-American company, the Radio Corporation of America, was formed to take over the holdings of the parent British company.
 Marconi's American holdings were assumed by RCA in 1919.
 The Marconi Wireless Telegraph Company of America was subsequently dissolved and was never able to conduct radio operations in Chatham/Marion.

-In 1920, RCA put Chatham/Marion on the air, briefly providing point-to-point service to Norway and Germany under call letters WSO.
+In 1920, RCA put Chatham/Marion on the air, briefly providing point-to-point service to Norway and Germany under call letters WSO and WRQ.
 In 1921, as the point-to-point business was destined to move elsewhere, RCA launched its premier high-seas radiotelegraph service, adopting call letters WCC.
 In the early days, the station was known as Marion Radio, but in the 1930s the name was changed, and the station became known to generations of mariners as ChathamRadio/WCC.
 RCA often referred to WCC as "Marine Radio Central", giving rise to the station being known as the "World's Greatest Coast Station".

 During World War II, the U.S. Navy occupied the Chatham Port site, copying encrypted messages from German U-Boats.
 With the exception of that wartime duty, WCC provided radiotelegraph service 24/7 from April 1921 until it's closing in July of 1997.
 At its peak, WCC handled over 1,000 messages per day.

 Some notable customers were The Hindenburg who sent its final message via WCC; Amelia Earhart received weather reports from WCC; Admiral Byrd during his polar expeditions and the passenger ship SS Santa Maria during its' hijacking - just to mention a few.